What's the issue?

 How to fix it

-Step 5: There are a few Wi-Fi settings that will make a difference here.
-You can find them by going to the Advanced Wi-Fi Settings on the device.
+Step 1: There are a few Wi-Fi settings that will make a difference here.
+You can find them by going to the Advanced Wi-Fi Settings on your Android device.
 Note that not all devices will have all of these settings.
-It is likely that the customers mobile device will only have one of these setting options.
+It is likely that you will only have one of these setting options.

 - "Check for Internet service".
 If present make sure this setting is unchecked.
 If this is checked the phone will try to verify if the access point has internet connectivity.
 Since the camera's Wi-Fi does not have internet, it results in an error.
 Example device: Samsung Galaxy S3.

-- "Auto network switch".
+- "Smart Network Switch" / "Auto network switch".
 If present try disabling this setting.
 If this setting is enabled it will prompt the camera to automatically switch to a Wi-Fi network with an internet connection.
 Since the camera's Wi-Fi does not have internet, it switches to a different Wi-Fi network.
 Example device: Samsung Note 3, Samsung Galaxy S4.

 - "Smart Mode".
 This needs to be turned OFF.
 When enabled the phone drops the GoPro App connection when within range of a more popular network such as a Home or Office network. .
 To disable go into Settings -> Connections -> Wi-Fi -> Smart mode.
 Example device: Samsung Galaxy S4.